-ART 2263 Fibers I 3 Basic techniques and understanding of fibers as an art medium.
+ART 2263 Fibers I Basic techniques and understanding of fibers as an art medium.
 Experience given in off-loom and on-loom weaving.
 A materials fee is charged.
-3 ART 2313 Ceramics I Basic techniques and understanding of clay as an art medium.
+ART 2313 Ceramics I Basic techniques and understanding of clay as an art medium.
 Experience given in coil, slab, and other hand building techniques.
 Beginning instruction on the potter's wheel.
 Instruction in glazing and firing techniques of stoneware and raku; application of clay body and glaze formulations.
 A materials fee is charged.
 ART 2333 Painting I 3, Spring The composing of paintings, combining the expressive power of the elements and principles of design and the pictorial power of drawing.
 Exploration of the advantages and shortcomings of the various painting media.
 Prerequisite: ART 1103 or permission.
-ART 2343 Vector Graphics 3, Spring An introduction to vector graphics (line-based and object-oriented) utilizing industry-standard software.
+ART 2343 Vector Graphics An introduction to vector graphics (line-based and object-oriented) utilizing industry-standard software.
 A materials fee is charged.
 ART 2353 Raster Graphics 3, Fall An introduction to raster (pixel-based, resolution-dependent) graphics and photographic manipulation utilizing industry-standard software.
 A materials fee is charged.
-ART 2503 Figure Drawing 3, Fall Studies in drawing with emphasis on the human figure, its skeletomuscular structure, configuration and movement.
+ART 2503 Figure Drawing Studies in drawing with emphasis on the human figure, its skeletomuscular structure, configuration and movement.
 Drawing uses various approaches and media.
 ART 2733 Introduction to Digital Photography (DMAR 2733) 2 to 3, Spring This course will be an introduction to digital photography.
 It will explore the techniques.
 Aesthetics and ethics of digital photography and image editing software.
 Student is required to have access to appropriate camera.
 A materials fee is charged.
 May be repeated for a total of five credit hours.
 Prerequisite: permission of instructor.
-ART 2999 Independent Study in Art 1 to 4 Independent study for students who have completed a minimum of 24 hours with an overall B average.
-Prerequisites: approval of the dean and the completion of a 2999 Independent Study ART 3143 Typography 3.
-Fall Introduction to type, with a review of its introductory, transitional, and progressive uses.
+ART 2999 Independent Study in Art Independent study for students who have completed a minimum of 24 hours with an overall B average.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.
+ART 3143 Typography 3, Fall Introduction to type, with a review of its introductory, transitional, and progressive uses.
 Its technical processes and elements are studied via assignments that define its symbolic and communicative aspects as well as incorporate its visual and functional principles.
 Emphasis will be on type development and the study of the grid.
 ART 3223 Printmaking I - Intaglio 3, Fall Creative problems in printmaking with emphasis on composition in one of the intaglio methods.
 Prerequisite: completion of 13 hours of basic art courses or permission.
 A materials fee is charged.
 ART 3253 Printmaking I - Serigraphy 3, Spring Creative problems in printmaking with emphasis on composition in one of the serigraphic methods.
 Prerequisite: completion of 13 hours of basic art courses or permission.
 A materials fee is charged.
 ART 3269 Fibers II 2 to 3, Fall Research and experimental work with individual choice of problems.
-Prerequisite: ART 2269.
+Prerequisite: ART 2263.
 May be repeated for five total credit hours.

-ART 3319 2 to 3, Spring Research in glazes and experimental work in ceramic design based on wheel-thrown and/or handbuilt forms.
-Prerequisite: ART 2319.
-May be repeated for five total credit hours.
-A materials fee is charged.
-ART 3339 Painting II - Acrylic/Oil 2 to 3, Fall Studio experience in the use of acrylic and/or oil in various techniques - traditional brush and knife painting and experiments in glazing, collage, and relief.
-Prerequisite: ART 2339.
+ART 3339 Painting II - Acrylic/Oil Studio experience in the use of acrylic and/or oil in various techniques - traditional brush and knife painting and experiments in glazing, collage, and relief.
+Prerequisite: ART 2333 or permission.
 May be repeated for five total credit hours.